Investment Properties Toronto: A Practical Guide to Real Estate Investing | Own In Toronto

 Annual cash flow−$7,260

-The full picture: The above example shows modest negative cash flow — common in Toronto.
-But in year one, the mortgage also pays down approximately $15,000 in principal, and long-term appreciation on a $900,000 property at a conservative 4%/year adds ~$36,000 in value.
-Total economic return can still be compelling despite negative cash flow — which is why Toronto investors focus on total return, not cash flow alone.
+The Full Picture The above example shows modest negative cash flow, which is common in Toronto.
+But in year one, the mortgage also pays down approximately $15,000 in principal, and long-term appreciation on a $900,000 property at a conservative 4%/year adds roughly $36,000 in value.
+Total economic return can still be compelling despite negative cash flow, which is why Toronto investors focus on total return, not cash flow alone.
 Individual results vary significantly by property, financing terms, and market conditions.

 04